harifel/ISC7_DataDrivenSiteCharacterization/README.md

-# Data-driven site characterization with focus on small-strain stiffness
+# Data-driven site characterization - Focus on small-strain stiffness

 This repository contains the code used in the conference paper presented at the [7th International Conference on Geotechnical and Geophysical Site Characterization](https://isc7.cimne.com/).
 The paper details the training of machine learning models to obtain shear wave velocity estimates based on in-situ tests.

-The conference paper can be found here: [Data-driven site characterization with focus on small-strain stiffness - Felić et al. (2024)]() - DOI: xxxx
+The conference paper can be found here: [Data-driven site characterization - Focus on small-strain stiffness - Felić et al. (2024)]() - DOI: xxxx

 ## Folder structure